elitak/arma2oa-server/debian/README.Debian.md

 able to use this package.

-In case you're not familiar, the linux version of the dedicated server binary requires all files to be completely lowercase.
-I've replaced BIS's tolower.c with a simple one-line bash script that will be run against the assets directory (i.e., where you normally copy all the game directory contents to, `/var/lib/arma2oa-server` by default), as part of the post-installation steps.
+In case you're not familiar, the linux version of the dedicated server binary requires all filenames to be completely lowercase.
+I've replaced BIS's `tolower.c` with a simple one-line bash script that will be run against the assets directory (i.e., where you normally copy all the game directory contents to, `/var/lib/arma2oa-server` by default), as part of the post-installation steps.